Mario (song): "La Réponse de Mario"

 A sequel to the hit "Mario" was recorded in 1987 under the title "La Reponse De Mario" (Mario's response).
 An answer from the target of the previous song where he gives his version of the story: according to him, it is rather the mature woman who comes to seek him, humiliates him in front of women of his age, forces him to be his lover and interferes in his studies.

 Credits

-Musicians who participated in the recording of "Mario (original version)":
+Musicians who participated in the recording of "Mario 1":